ChrisSidebotham/harrytraynor/_posts/2020-03-12-install-windows-apps.markdown

 apt install git
 ```

-This has many advantages, some being quickly updating and managing all the applcaitions on a system.
+This has many advantages, some being quickly updating and managing all the applications on a system.

 Now Windows has had many different tools over the years to install applications, whether thats from an end user perspective or orchestrated from an administrator.
-Apple has had tools like Homebrew and u untill recently I didnt realise Windows has one too.
+Apple has had tools like Homebrew and u until recently I didnt realise Windows has one too.

 **Enters Chocolatey**

 ![Chocolatey Logo](/assets/chocolatey.png)

-Installing Chocolatey is as easy as running this bit of Powershell.
+Installing Chocolatey is as easy as running this bit of PowerShell.

 ```powershell
 Set-ExecutionPolicy Bypass -Scope Process -Force;